snackCake/docs/Broadleaf-Concepts/Inventory.md

 - Optimistic row-locking in the database suitable for high-traffic sites

 The advanced inventory module is automatically included in all enterprise licenses.

+## Interfacing with 3rd-party Inventory Systems

+The starting point for these is in the ^[javadoc:org/broadleafcommerce/core/order/service/workflow/WorkflowInventoryExtensionHandler.java].
+The methods on this interface are invoked in the `blAddItemWorkflow`, `blUpdateItemWorkflow` and `blCheckoutWorkflow`.
+See the javadoc for more information about when and how they are invoked.